 The accounting industry is facing one of its biggest recent changes with the new lease guidance that is covered in ASC 842.
-For private companies, this standard goes into effect on January 1, 2020.
+For private companies, this standard was originally planned to go into effect on January 1, 2020.
+However, due to the complexity involved with implementation and the overall lack of preparedness of many private companies, the FASB has delayed the effective date to January 1, 2021.
 Therefore, while private companies still have some time before implementation, construction firms should be aware of the implications of this new standard and be ready to educate their stakeholders.
 For those looking for the high-level summary of the impact of the standard, the main takeaway is that nearly all leasing arrangements will now be required to be recorded on a company’s balance sheet.
 Under current GAAP, most leases are not recorded as an asset and liability, even though a Company may have a non-cancelable obligation.
 For the construction industry, these are some of the key implications:

 The most obvious implication of this new standard is the impact on the balance sheet.
 Companies will see a commensurate increase in assets and liabilities that will represent the future commitment associated with the leased asset.
 The income statement impact should be minimal, as the standard only changes the classification of certain lease-related expenses, but not the overall expense recognized as compared to current GAAP.

 This new standard changes the definition of the lease term to include future periods covered by options to extend that are likely to be exercised or future periods that are likely to be covered by new leases.
 The impact of this change is an increase in the overall stated liability for the company on its balance sheet.

 For finance leases for assets being used on a job, management should consider the impact of recording amortization and interest expense as part of job costs.
 These costs represent use of an asset that results in progress towards completion, so these costs can be considered job costs in most cases.